zack-bitcoin/amoveo-docs/design/transaction_types.md

 # contract_timeout_tx

-If someone provided evidence, and enough time has passed without anyone else being able to provide stronger counter-evidence, then it becomes possible to do this tx.
+If someone had already provided evidence, and enough time has passed without anyone else being able to provide stronger counter-evidence, then it becomes possible to do this tx.
 This tx ends the smart contract.
-Now it is possible for owners of subcurrency from that contract to claim the source currency that they won.
+Then it is possible for owners of subcurrency from that contract to claim the collateral currency that they won.

 # contract_winnings_tx

-This is how you transform your subcurrency into the source currency that you won.
+This is how you transform your subcurrency into the collateral currency that you won.

 # contract_simplify_tx